Noah670/electro-Noah670/README.md

 # electro-Noah670
-An electron based app for the Noah670 website and also view the version of Node.js installed
+An electron based app for the Noah670 website and also view the version of Node.js currently installed

 ![alt-text](https://github.com/Noah670/electro-Noah670/blob/master/screens/electro-Noah670-screen.gif)